Why You Need to Avoid Relocation Clauses in Your Restaurant Lease

 The dust from construction is gone and business is booming.

 This is not a fantasy.
-Many shopping center leases include a Relocation Clause.
+Many shopping center leases include Relocation Clauses.

 What is a Relocation Clause?

-In short, a relocation clause provides the landlord the right to relocate a tenant to a different space within a shopping center.
+In short, relocation clauses provides the landlord the right to relocate a tenant to a different space within a shopping center.